Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud-integrations/semantic-layer/tableau.md

    - Mac: `~/Library/Tableau/Drivers` or `/Library/JDBC` or `~/Library/JDBC`
    - Linux: ` /opt/tableau/tableau_driver/jdbc`
 3. Open Tableau Desktop or Tableau Server and find the **<Constant name="semantic_layer" /> by dbt Labs** connector on the left-hand side.
 You may need to restart these applications for the connector to be available.
-4. Connect with your Host, Environment ID, and service or personal token information <Constant name="cloud" /> provides during [<Constant name="semantic_layer" /> configuration](/docs/use-dbt-semantic-layer/setup-sl).
+4. Connect with your Host, Environment ID, and service or personal token information <Constant name="cloud" /> provides during the [<Constant name="semantic_layer" /> configuration](/docs/use-dbt-semantic-layer/setup-sl).
    - In Tableau Server, the authentication screen may show "User" & "Password" instead, in which case the User is the Environment ID and the password is the Service Token.

 ## Using the integration